-I will also sedate Brooklyn for a few dyas before I leave the apt, but I don't like doing that to her.
 I went into the city just once a day.
 Not a bad compromise.
 The girls get home and to their house, yard, and parks.
 And I get another week to experience NYC.
 I love my girls but don't want them freaking out others, even the really bitchy ones.

 Above left: At a rest area.
 Manhattan in the hotel bed.